Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

 and the DEC states that the speed of the energy flow of matter is less than the speed of light.
 This condition can be written in the form

-In this work we compare the bounds above with the reconstruction of the geometry.
+In the present work we compare the above bounds with the reconstruction of the geometry.
 This means that we estimate $R_{ab}$ directly from the data and then apply the bounds to it.
 For this reason, the ECs stemming directly from $T_{ab}$ (WEC and DEC) will depend explicitly on the ETG functions, while SEC and NEC will not depend on them.

-Inasmuch as in all known gravitational tests made in non-cosmological scales gravity is always attractive, we also consider an additional condition.
-The attractiveness of gravity in scales where it is well described by GR requires Eq.~\eqref{eq:SEC:GR}.
-Then our new condition will be the imposition of this inequality for $T_{ab}$ containing only ordinary matter.\footnote{In this case, dark matter is considered ordinary since it behaves like dust in the considered time interval.} Therefore, the way we defined SEC [Eq.~\eqref{eq:SEC_ETG}] is such that it measures if the ETG is attractive regardless of modification.
-As indicated by observational data, that it is not the case and SEC is violated, for this reason this bound serves to measure with what statistical confidence the violation occur.

-On the other hand, the condition imposed by Eq.~\eqref{eq:SEC:GR} has a more interesting interpretation.
-Consider for a moment the ETG equations of motion written as GR with an effective energy-momentum tensor [as in Eq.~\eqref{eq:Teff}].
-Then imposing Eq.~\eqref{eq:SEC:GR} is equivalent to requiring that all DE like behavior comes solely from $H_{ab}$.
-Thus, this condition must be satisfied if one hopes to solve the acceleration problem using only an ETG, and not a mixture of ETG and a DE like matter content.